rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 * $3,431 per month
 * $41,172 per year

-S6 tier is ½ price of S7 and there is no in-between size.
-It may be possible to split these databases into 2 smaller pools for more optimal utilization.
+S7 tier is x2 price of S6, which is a significant jump and there is no in-between size.
+It may be possible to split databases from *Server II* into several smaller pools for more optimal utilization.

 **Single DB estimate**